microsoft/aerial_wildlife_detection/doc/install.md

 ## Requirements

-The AIde label interface (without the AI backend) requires the following libraries:
+The AIDE label interface (without the AI backend) requires the following libraries:

 * bottle>=0.12
 * psycopg2>=2.8.2